-Mr. Phipps acts as our Chairman and Chief Executive Officer.
-We have no policy requiring either that the positions of the Chairman of the Board and the Chief Executive Officer be separate or that they be occupied by the same individual.
-The Board of Directors believes that this issue is properly addressed as part of the succession planning process and that a determination on this subject should be made when it elects a new chief executive officer or at such other times as when consideration of the matter is warranted by circumstances.
-Currently, the Board of Directors believes that the Chief Executive Officer is best situated to serve as Chairman because he is the director most familiar with the Company's business and industry, and most capable of effectively identifying strategic priorities and leading the discussion and execution of strategy.
+Mr. Phipps acts as our Chief Executive Officer.
+Mr. Fernandez is our Executive Chairman and a director.
+The Board of Directors believes that Mr. Fernandez is best situated to serve as Chairman because he will be the director most capable of effectively identifying strategic priorities and leading the discussion and execution of strategy.
 Independent directors and management have different perspectives and roles in strategy development.
 Mr. Delgado, our independent director, brings experience, oversight and expertise from outside the Company and from a variety of industries, while the CEO brings extensive experience and expertise specifically related to the Company's business.
 The Board of Directors believes that the current combined role of Chairman and CEO promotes strategy development and execution, and facilitates information flow between management and the Board of Directors, which are essential to effective governance.